simaaron/simaaron.github.io/_posts/2015-12-08-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 ### Regularisation
-My biggest surprise was that implementing dropout consistently led to poorer results.
+My biggest surprise was that implementing dropout consistently led to poorer results, contrary to what was reported in [Zaremba et. al.](http://arxiv.org/abs/1409.2329).
 I tried many things, including varying the dropout percentage and implementing it only at the top and/or bottom of the network.
 This is in stark contrast to the universal effectiveness of dropout in the fully connected layers in CNN architectures.

-For this reason, I did not bother with weight decay as well, as I reasoned that the main problem was under- rather than overfitting the data.
+For this reason, I did not bother with weight decay as I reasoned that my main issue was under- rather than overfitting the data.

 ## Model ensembles

 ### Test-time augmentation
 To predict each expected rainfall value, I took the mean of 61 separate rain gauge predictions, each of which uses a different random _dropin_ augmentation of the radar data sequence.
-This procedure was responsible for the biggest improvement in the public leaderboard score at the beginning of the competition.
+Implementing this procedure led to a huge improvement (~0.03) in the public leaderboard score.

 ### Averaging models
+The winning submission was a simple weighted average of 30 separate models.
+The best model had a score of 23.6971, which should good enough for fifth place; the worst model in the winning ensemble had a score of 23.7123.
+The weights were chosen using a wholley unscientific mash-up of public leaderboard scores and correlation between test submissions.
+Given the difficulties in constructing truly independent splits of the training set, I'm not so sure it is possible to do anything more sophisticated, such as stacked generalisation, etc. However I have this feeling that one can do better in this area.

-##
+## Final thoughts
+If I were to take one point away from this contest, it is that the days of manually constructing features from data are over; the machines have won.
+I experienced this in the [Plankton classification contest](https://www.kaggle.com/c/datasciencebowl) where the monumental effort that my teammate and I put into extracting image features was eclipsed within minutes by even the tiniest CNN.

+I had lots of fun in this contest and have learnt a lot.
+Thanks to everyone who contributed to the discussions in competition forum---believe me, I read every single entry!
+Congratulations to the other winners, and special thanks to the competition organisers and sponsors.
+I will make my code public very soon.
+If you have any questions or comment, please feel free to share them.